 Who do you trust with your money?
 A robot or a human?
 In our Fisher Investments review, we’ll tell you why you may prefer this human-guided investment firm over robo-advisors.

 If you’re uncomfortable managing your own investments, and you’re not keen on the robo-advisor trend, Fisher Investments might be for you.
 They provide the same comprehensive investment management you get with robo-advisors, but they do it with a human touch.
 And rather than investing your money in passive assets to merely track the markets, they actively seek to give you a better performance.

 Fisher Investments is one of the largest independent wealth management firms in the country.
-The company began operations in 1989, and currently has $97 billion in assets under management.
+The company began operations in 1979, and as of March 2019 has $107 billion in assets under management.
 They serve more than 5,000 private clients and over 175 large institutions (also as of March 2019).
 With offices in California, Arizona, Texas, Washington, and more in addition to several global locations, but you can also get all the help you need virtually.

 Fisher investments is a fee-only investment firm.
 That means you pay a flat fee for investment management, rather than fees based on individual investments or trades.
 This ensures that Fisher Investments is working first and foremost in your best interests.